-Three requests for continuance have been received along with extension of the 120-day processing time.
+Two requests for continuance have been received along with extension of the 120-day processing time.
 These are included within the exhibits.
-He most recent extension of the 120 day was made verbally on May 23rd by the applicant at the PC meeting and was granted to July 25th.

 - C. Check for acceptance and completeness.
 In reviewing an application for completeness, the following procedure shall be used: - 1.
 Acceptance.
 When an application is received by the City, the City Planning Official or designee shall immediately determine whether the following essential items are present.

-If the following items are not present, the application shall not be accepted and shall be immediately returned to the applicant. - a.
-The required forms. - b.
-The required, non-refundable fee. - c.
-The signature of the applicant on the required form and signed written authorization of the property owner of record if the applicant is not the owner. - 2.
-Completeness. - a.
+If the following items are not present, the application shall not be accepted and shall be immediately returned to the applicant.

+- a.
+The required forms.

+- b.
+The required, non-refundable fee.

+- c.
+The signature of the applicant on the required form and signed written authorization of the property owner of record if the applicant is not the owner.

+2. Completeness.

+- a.
 Review and notification.
 After the application is accepted, the City Planning Official or designee shall review the application for completeness.
 If the application is incomplete, the City Planning Official or designee shall notify the applicant in writing of exactly what information is missing within 30 days of receipt of the application and allow the applicant 180 days from the date that the application was submitted to submit the missing information.
 Applications which have been deemed incomplete and for which the applicant has not submitted required information or formally refused to submit additional information shall be deemed void on the 181st day after original submittal. - b.
 Application deemed complete for review.
 In accordance with the application submittal requirements of this Chapter, the application shall be deemed complete upon the receipt by the City Planning Official or designee of all required information.
-The applicant shall have the option of withdrawing the application, or refusing to submit information requested by the City Planning Official or designee in section 10-1-1-5-C-2-a, above.
+The applicant shall have the option of withdrawing the application, or refusing to submit information requested by the City Planning Official or designee in section 10-1-1-5-C-2-a, above. - c.

-- c.
 Standards and criteria that apply to the application.
 Approval or denial of the application shall be based upon the standards and criteria that were applicable at the time it was first accepted. - d.
 Coordinated review.
 The City shall also submit the application for review and comment to the City Engineer, road authority, and other applicable County, State, and federal review agencies.